 The Universal Statement of Christian Faith

-About the Nicene Creed
+About The Nicene Creed

 Everything you need to understand this historic confession — its origins, its theology, and its enduring place in the life of the Church.